The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Chandra limits on X-ray counterparts of FRB detected by FAST and SRT

 FAST carried out a 55-day observational campaign starting from April 1st 2021, soon after the CHIME alert \citep{ChimeAtel21}.
 More than 1600 FRB bursts were detected in 1.0-1.5 GHz frequency band.
 The details of FAST observations will be reported in a separate paper (H. Xu et al. 2021, in preparation).
-During the \textit{Chandra} observation FAST observed for 2 hours (8:00-10:00 UT) detecting 48 bursts with fluences in the range 0.017-5.5 Jy ms (average fluence= 0.54 Jy ms) and duration from 4 ms to 49 ms (average duration=19 ms).
+During the \textit{Chandra} observation FAST observed for 2 hours (8:00-10:00 UT) detecting 48 bursts with fluences in the range 0.017-5.5 Jy ms (median=0.22 Jy ms; average= 0.65 Jy ms) and duration from 4 ms to 49 ms (median=14 ms; average=19 ms).